aichholzer/baraja/README.md

 ### API

 #### .fromArray(array, sort)
-Shuffle multiple strings into one.
+Shuffle multiple strings into one.<br />
 `array`: An array of strings to be shuffled into one.<br />
 `sort`: `asc` || `desc` - Order strings by length before shuffling them.